Working with Māori Te mahi tahi me te iwi Māori

 Māori have been and continue to be significantly over-represented in State and faith-based care.
 This has been caused by the ongoing impacts of colonisation and structural and systemic racism across government organisations, for multiple generations.

-Because of this, and our commitment to ensuring that our inquiry is underpinned by te Tiriti o Waitangi and its principles, working with Māori is among our highest priorities.
+Because of this, and our commitment to ensuring that our Inquiry is underpinned by te Tiriti o Waitangi and its principles, working with Māori is among our highest priorities.

 To support the voices of Māori survivors and their whānau, we are also listening to several Māori groups about abuse in care.
 These include: